 I’ve been a fan of his for years and boy can you bet I was excited for this gig.
-I got my best outfit on (just in case he pulls me on stage) and hopped onto the central line towards the little-known gem in London’s Tufnell Park.
-The line outside was buzzing — and almost non-existent, considering the smallness of the venue — so my boyfriend and I stepped into the evening enraptured with zest.
+I got my best outfit on (just in case he pulls me onstage) and hopped onto the Central line towards the little-known gem in London’s Tufnell Park.
+The line outside was buzzing — and almost non-existent, considering the smallness of the venue — so my partner and I stepped into the evening enraptured with zest.
 The supporting act Osquello began his set just as we ventured into our spot in the crowd.
 His style unexpectedly showcased an amalgamation of alternative, trap, hip-hop, and EDM music.
-He went a lot harder than most Declan fans were likely bargaining for, but his clean set paid off and left us hyped.
+He went a lot harder than most Declan McKenna fans were likely bargaining for, but his clean set paid off and left us hyped.

-Touring his first album for the third time (or fifth, I literally can’t keep track of his success), Declan brought a fresh infusion of Alternative Indie Rock goodness to the venue.
+Touring his first album for the third time (or fifth, I literally can’t keep track of his success), McKenna brought a fresh infusion of Alternative Indie Rock goodness to the venue.
 The Dome’s capability to host a maximum of 500 definitely enhanced the sense of community and intimacy that permeated through us all.
 Nobody else could get in here even if they tried!
-Out he came running against a backdrop of his name in fiery bold, to the instrumentals of his biggest breakout single, Brazil.
-Nothing builds tension like a long introduction, especially when the song kicks in and it happens to be a complete banger.
-Brazil is no exception, kicking off the gig with a fierce, pulsating energy.
+Out he came running against a backdrop of his name in fiery bold, to the instrumentals of his biggest breakout single, ‘Brazil’.
+Nothing builds tension like a lengthy introduction, especially when the song kicks in and just so happens to be a complete banger.
+‘Brazil’ is no exception, kicking off the gig with fierce, pulsating energy.
 The build-up of musical layers in its minute-long intro set off the sparks in the audience that powered the entire gig.
-Fans of the alternative genre are already accustomed to his unconventionally long songs — that to musically illiterate and inexperienced ears simply seem like a prolonged clump of sounds.
+Fans of the alternative genre are already accustomed to his unconventionally lengthy songs — that to musically illiterate and inexperienced ears might simply seem like a prolonged clump of sounds.

 “I think you can have this doom and gloom perspective […] but I like to think that there is going to be lots of good things happening in 2017 that will move the human race forward and closer to being at one with each other, and closer to being at one with the planet that we live on.”